AdobeDocs/analytics-platform.en/help/components/segments/sub-event.md

 **Example:** A customer purchases three items in a single order.
 Without sub-event analysis, a segment for *red shoes* would match the entire event, pulling in all three products.
 With sub-event analysis, the segment evaluates each item in the product list individually, returning only the red shoes row.

 Sub-event analysis is built on *sub-event containers* — containers that an administrator configures in the data view.
-Once configured, these containers are available for use in the Segment Builder and in certain visualizations.
+Once configured, these containers are available for use in the Segment builder and in certain visualizations.

 ## Configure sub-event containers (administrators)